tankh99/tp/docs/DeveloperGuide.md

 **Extension**

 * 3a.
 User modifies the command, and without executing it, presses the Down arrow key, followed by the Up arrow key
     * 3a1.
-The command before modification is shown because the modified command was not executed
+The command before modification is shown because the modified command is not yet executed

   Use case resumes from step 3
 * 2a.
 User presses the Up arrow key again